mlwinters/Hamster-Environment-Control/README.md

 # Hamster Environment Control

-# Coming Soon
-I am currently writing and testing the first alpha version of the software.
+Thanks for dropping by, I am currently prepareing and running finals tests on the initial alpha version of HEC.
+I will be releasing the rest of the software over the next week or so.
 Please check back soon.